5/12/2025

 Analyst, Raymond James

-OK, great, great color there and maybe a follow up either for you, Larry, for Elias, just in terms of the backlog and you called out one two bookings that exceeded two one of last year and two four of last year.
-I know you've got high visibility on ACV release, but just given some of the increased macro variability, how are you thinking about the demand backdrop and the ability to replace that mid single digit ACV release that you laid out for this year?
+Okay, great.
+Great color there.
+And maybe a follow up either for you, Larry, or for Elias.
+Just in terms of the backlog, and you called out 1Q bookings that exceeded Q1 of last year and Q4 of last year.
+I know you've got high visibility on ACV release, but just given some of the increased macro variability, how are you thinking about the demand backdrop and the ability to replace that mid-single digit ACV release that you laid out for this year?

 speaker